Last updated 31st January, 2025

 Want to fit a carpet yourself?

 DIY carpet fitting will allow you to reduce the cost of labour, although you will also need to account for the following carpet supply costs.
+When considering how much does carpet cost, it's important to note that prices can vary significantly based on carpet quality, room size, and location.

 Carpet Style | Cost per square metre |